PrestaShop vs Shopify: Compare E-commerce Platforms

 Staff accounts and customer profiles

 There’s a simple divide here.
 Even on Shopify’s highest tier plan, you’re limited to creating 15 staff accounts.
 With PrestaShop, you can create unlimited staff accounts for free.
-Neither platform has a limit to the number of customer profiles and groups you can create, which is great for marketing as we mentioned above.
+Neither platform has a limit to the number of customer profiles and groups you can have, which is great for marketing as we mentioned above.

 Mobile app

 📌 Pro Tip: Manage your business on the go with the MONEI Pay app.
-All you have to do is download the mobile payment app to your mobile device (Android or iOS), and then you can view transaction history, issue refunds, generate digital QR codes (to accept contactless in-person payments), and keep a pulse on your business from anywhere.
+All you have to do is download the mobile payment app to your mobile device (Android or iOS), then you can view transaction history, issue refunds, generate digital QR codes (to accept contactless in-person payments), and keep a pulse on your business from anywhere.

 Security